alfredapp/gallery-edits/Documentation/Workflow Submissions.md

 ### About Section

 Workflows should have instructions in the [About](https://www.alfredapp.com/help/workflows/advanced/sharing-workflows/#about), to help new users.
+See the [Gallery Style Guide](https://github.com/alfredapp/gallery-edits/blob/main/Documentation/Workflow%20Page%20Style%20Guide.md) to learn the format used in Gallery pages.

 ### Icon Size